nviennot/irb-config/README.md

     git clone git://github.com/nviennot/irb-config.git ~/.irb
     cd ~/.irb
-    make install RUBY=1.9.3-p125
+    make install

-Replace 1.9.3-p125 with the ruby of your choice. rvm will be invoked during the installation to install the following gems in the global gemset: pry pry-doc coderay awesome\_print gnuplot
+The following gems will be installed for all your installed rubies:

+    pry pry-doc pry-rails pry-nav pry-stack\_explorer coderay awesome\_print gnuplot

+Furthermore, when you install a new ruby, these gems will be automatically installed.

 To update the repository, run